 How to Become an Influencer in 6 Actionable Steps

 1. Decide on Your Market

-One of the first things you need to do as an aspiring influencer is to find your segment of the market.
+A recent study claim that 63% of Americans would quit their regular jobs immediately if they knew they’d become influencers in the next 6–12 months.
+One of the first things you need to do to become an influencer is to find your segment of the market.

 But the truth is, the person who markets to everyone appeals to no one.